JordanMartinez/gen-changelog-script/README.md

 # gen-changelog-script

-Script written in PureScript that will help generate a `CHANGELOG.md` file for each of the core PureScript repos
+Script written in PureScript that will help generate a `CHANGELOG.md` file for each of the core PureScript repos.

+See [CHANGELOG-sample.md](./CHANGELOG-sample.md) for an example of the output.

 ## To build and run